Level 4 (First Year)

 The second year of your course enables you to build upon the skills and knowledge that you have gained at Level 4 and gives you the opportunity to consider the specialisms and career pathways that you would like to explore in more depth during Level 6 study.

-Employability and professional skills are developed through exploring professional makeup contexts, digital technology in makeup, industrial links, collaborative engagement and work placement opportunities.
+Employability and professional skills are developed through exploring professional makeup contexts, digital technology in makeup, industrial links and collaborative engagement.

 You’ll refine your technical abilities and knowledge of the place of the make-up artist within the creative team.
 You’ll work on a variety of live projects including live performances, shoots and make-up events – an important aspect of the course.